qniksefat/lexitalk/README.md

 ## Data

 ### Raw Transcripts
-Please note that videos #84 and #100 are no longer available.
+Please note that episdoes are not up to date containing up to episode #325 excluding episodes #84 and #100.
+The transcripts are available in the `data/raw/all` directory.
 The transcripts were provided in [Lexicap](https://karpathy.ai/lexicap/) by Andrej Karpathy using Whisper.

 ### Metadata